 Has Celebrity Cruises evolved to the point where the ship can be the destination?
-We’re about to find out on a cruise aboard the new Celebrity Ascent, which offers a range of daily activities for every age and interest.
+We’re about to find out on a cruise aboard the Celebrity Ascent, which offers a range of daily activities for every age and interest.
 But is it right for you?
-Here’s a look at the ups (and some downs) on Celebrity’s newest addition:
+Here’s a look at the ups (and some downs) on the recent addition to Celebrity’s Edge Class of ships:

-I’ve never moved from bag drop to boarding to bar order as effortlessly as our arrival for this cruise in Ft.
-Lauderdale.
-There were no crowds or waiting in the cruise terminal at noon, which is often the most chaotic time to arrive at a pier.
-Having advance checked-in and uploaded selfies to the Celebrity App, it was only a matter of slipping carry-ons through a scanner and getting the all clear from a face-recognition system and we were heading up the gangway to our room, where the key was waiting in the mail slot near the door.
+I’ve seldom moved from bag drop to boarding to bar order as effortlessly as our arrival for this cruise out of Civitavecchia, the port for Rome.
+There was just a brief lineup tor security screening at the cruise terminal at noon, which is often the most chaotic time to arrive at a pier.
+Having advance checked-in and uploaded selfies to the Celebrity App, it was only a matter of slipping carry-ons through a scanner and getting the all clear from the bar code on our app and we were heading up the gangway to our room, where the key was waiting in the mail slot near the door.

 After watching a safety briefing on the television in the room, you only need to visit your assigned muster station before sailing and have your key card scanned.
 We did that on our way to lunch and a glass of Champagne.